 One of the most significant physical changes that occurs as we age is loss of muscle mass.
 Gradual muscle loss can begin as early as the 30s and continue as we age.
-A physically inactive person can expect to lose between 3 percent and 5 percent of their muscle mass in their 30s and this loss can increase to over 10 percent per decade after 40, and even higher after 60.
+A physically inactive person can expect to lose between three percent and five percent of their muscle mass in their 30s and this loss can increase to over 10 percent per decade after 40, and even higher after 60.

 This muscle mass loss can be disguised by a gradual increase in fat tissue mass and the impact is not felt until the muscle function and strength has dramatically decreased.